Assertiveness is in the Eye of the Beholder

 a method of teaching individuals to change verbal and nonverbal signals and behavioral patterns and to enhance interpersonal communication generally through techniques designed to help them express emotions, opinions, and preferences—positive and negative—clearly, directly, and in an appropriate manner.
 Role play or behavior rehearsal is often used to prepare clients to be appropriately assertive in real-life situations.
 (1)

-Learning certain behavioral patterns that are appropriate within western cultures might be a good way to teach people assertiveness, however, the same verbal and nonverbal behaviors might not be suitable in other cultures.
+Learning particular behavioral patterns that are appropriate within western cultures might be a good way to teach people assertiveness, however, the same verbal and nonverbal behaviors might not be suitable in other cultures.
 To illustrate, Ito, Gobel, and Uchida discovered in their research that

 when the Japanese university club culture focused on goal attainment, leaders’ [nonverbal behavior] was characterized by restraining from assertive nonverbal signals.
-Naïve Japanese observers judged targets who showed nonverbal restraint as more suitable and worthy of being possible club leaders.(2)
+Native Japanese observers judged targets who showed nonverbal restraint as more suitable and worthy of being possible club leaders.(2)

 Comas-Diaz and Duncan conducted a study on assertiveness training with Puerto Rican women and discovered that